Džuboks: 1966–1969

-The magazine's circulation was 100,000 copies.
-In comparison, the circulation of all youth magazines published by Yugoslav university organizations (for about 150,000 university students Yugoslavia had at the time) was about 80,000.
-Džuboks published the top list of Yugoslav hit singles.
-The magazine also published top lists from the United States, United Kingdom, France and Italy, later joined by Dutch, Belgian, Norwegian and Brazilian top lists, and on several occasions the magazine published top lists from the Philippines and Singapore.
+The magazine's circulation was 100,000 copies; in comparison, the circulation of all youth magazines published by Yugoslav university organizations (for about 150,000 university students Yugoslavia had at the time) was about 80,000.

+Alongside news, interviews and reviews, the magazine published record charts from the United States, United Kingdom, France and Italy, later joined by Dutch, Belgian, Norwegian and Brazilian charts, and on several occasions the magazine published charts from the Philippines and Singapore.
 During the first three years of the magazine's run, posters of foreign and domestic stars as well as flexi discs featuring international rock hits of the day were often distributed with the magazine.
 The discs were published in cooperation with the Jugoton record label, which at the time had a licence contract with EMI.
-The magazine also advertised Western radio stations (publishing their frequencies and program) and music magazines (publishing information about ways of ordering them).
+The first in the series of flexi discs, featuring the Rolling Stones song "Have You Seen Your Mother, Baby, Standing in the Shadow?", appeared with the tenth issue of the magazine.
+Džuboks also advertised Western radio stations (publishing their frequencies and program) and music magazines (publishing information about ways of ordering them).
+Following the release of the thirteenth issue, the magazine celebrated its anniversary with a concert held in Belgrade's Trade Union Hall, featuring the most popular Yugoslav bands of the time.
+At the time, the magazine also got the club of its readers; every Sunday afternoon, Džuboks readers would meet in Belgrade Youth Center, discussing the articles and listening to new releases covered by the magazine.

 After the 39th issue, released in June 1969, Duga stopped publishing the magazine.
+In March 1970, Duga launched Novi Džuboks (New Džuboks).
+Although the magazine's name referred to its predecessor, Novi Džuboks was essentially a teen magazine, with texts about international and Yugoslav pop and film stars and television personalities, and was discontinued in July of the same year, after only five issues.

 Mini Džuboks

-During spring 1968, Duga launched Mini Džuboks, which, beside music, covered other aspects of the entertainment industry, including fashion.
+Encouraged by the success of Džuboks, in the spring of 1968, Duga launched Mini Džuboks, which, beside music, covered other aspects of the entertainment industry, including film and fashion, also publishing puzzles and comical texts.
+The magazine was printed in black and white, in small format.
 Its first editor-in-chief was Sava Popović, and was succeeded by Višnja Marjanović.
 The first issue of Mini Džuboks was released on 9 May 1968.
 After the 33rd issue, released on 20 February 1969, Mini Džuboks was discontinued.